 Price and Availability

 The biggest difference between the Xbox One X and Xbox One S is price.
 The Xbox One X retails for $500.
 If you don’t have a 4K HDR TV, getting the most out of the premium console will cost you quite a bit more on top of that.
-The Xbox One S, meanwhile, has 500GB bundles for $230 and a rotating cadre of 1TB bundles starting at $250.
+The Xbox One S, meanwhile, costs around $300 for a “starter bundle” that includes three months Xbox Game Pass, allowing you to play a wide variety of games without purchasing them outright.
+The Xbox One S also regularly goes on sale, so you might find it sold for even less.

 Winner: Xbox One S

 With the Xbox One horse race down to two consoles, you have the choice between power and affordability.
 The Xbox One S offers a quality system at a drastically lower price.
-For many, and especially those without a 4K TV, the Xbox One S is probably the way to go.
-But if you want to future-proof your console purchase and get the best performance out of each game going forward, the Xbox One X makes a strong case for its premium price tag.
+For many, and especially those without a 4K TV, the Xbox One S is a great option.
+If you want to get the most out of your console games, though, the Xbox One X is the system to get, and it offers performance competitors just can’t match.